Registering your Aircraft in Singapore

 In the event eSOMS is not available, please contact us and complete Form CAAS(AW)39 (Application for Registration of Aircraft).

-For more information, please refer to Singapore Airworthiness Requirements, Chapter 1.3 and the Air Navigation Order (ANO), Part II.
+For more information, please refer to the Air Navigation (47 – Aircraft Registration) Regulations 2026.

-Note: The application fees are prescribed in the Twelfth Schedule of the Singapore Air Navigation Order.
+Note: The application fees are prescribed in the Second Schedule of the Air Navigation (47 – Aircraft Registration) Regulations 2026.

 When you register your aircraft under the Singapore Aircraft Registry, the following requirements may apply: